codex-storage/codex-spec/specs/marketplace.md

 ## Abstract

 Codex Marketplace and its interactions are defined by a smart contract deployed on an EVM-compatible blockchain.
 This specification describes these interactions for the various roles within the network.

 The document is intended for implementors of Codex nodes.

+## Motivation

+The Codex network aims to create a peer-to-peer storage engine with robust data durability, data persistence guarantees, and a comprehensive incentive structure.

+The marketplace is a critical component of the Codex network, serving as a platform where all involved parties interact to ensure data persistence.
+It provides mechanisms to enforce agreements and facilitate data repair when SPs fail to fulfill their duties.

+Implemented as a smart contract on an EVM-compatible blockchain, the marketplace enables various scenarios where nodes assume one or more roles to maintain a reliable persistence layer for users.
+This specification details these interactions.

+The marketplace contract manages storage requests, maintains the state of allocated storage slots, and orchestrates SP rewards, collaterals, and storage proofs.

+A node that wishes to participate in the Codex persistence layer MUST implement one or more roles described in this document.

 ## Semantics

 The keywords “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [2119](https://www.ietf.org/rfc/rfc2119.txt).

 ### Definitions